pasdam/pasdam.github.io/content/blog/posts/aws_diagrams.md

 ```

 Here the job `infra-inspector` will run only after `infra-deployment` has been
-succesfully completed, and it will checkout the repository where the inventory
+successfully completed, and it will checkout the repository where the inventory
 config is (here we are assuming is in the repo root, and it's called
 `inventory-config.yml`), configure the AWS credentials needed to pull the data,
 generate the inventory and then the diagram, which is then finally stored